RISE Above Campaign

 Q. What is the RISE Above Campaign, how much is being raised and how will you use the money?

 A. The purpose of the RISE Above Campaign will be to fund additional research studies to advance the profession and patient safety.
-The three-year campaign aims to surpass $1 million in funding for Health Services Research that will inform healthcare policy affecting patient care processes and patient/provider interactions.
+The campaign aims to surpass $1 million in funding for Health Services Research that will inform healthcare policy affecting patient care processes and patient/provider interactions.
 Ultimately, the research will educate the spectrum of healthcare stakeholders about the value and quality that CRNAs bring to their patients.

 Q. You received a $1 million gift from the NBCRNA.
 Why do you need more?